vseryakov/backendjs/README.md

         node -e 'require("backendjs").core.showHelp()'

-To enable open registration in this mode just add config parameter `api-allow-path=^/account/add$`.

 ## Secure Web site, client verification

 This is a mode when the whole Web site is secure by default, even access to the HTML files must be authenticated.
 In this mode the pages must defined 'Backend.session = true'